GISBlox/gisblox-services-sdk/README.md

 }

 ```

+Check out the [Tests](/GISBlox.Services.SDK/GISBlox.Services.SDK.Tests) project for more detailed use cases.

 ## Postal codes API
 The postal codes API supports querying for both 4 digit and 6 digit postcal code records.
 Every endpoint in the ```Dutch Postal Codes``` sections of the [developer portal](https://services.gisblox.com/) is available in the SDK.